aguaviva/SEMap/README.md

 Writing all the possible paths in a regular document works when the number of questions is small, when it grows it gets very complicated.
 The editor helps to have a birds eye view of the whole conversation and quickly find weak spots or inconsistencies.
 It is meant to be used by people that have some experience with the Socratic method.

+The editor can be used in many ways:
-Of course, it also helps create new bots about any idea and share them with the world.
+1) To create new bots on the subject you like and share them with others.
+2) As a way to self reflect on an idea.
+The graph helps organize ones ideas in a structured way.
+3) With a friend, as a way to have an organized discussion.
+One would be Socrates, the other one the interlocutor.
+The goal as in any friendly sport would be to get better and it by just practicing it

 ## How you can help